bongosway/blog/content/posts/com-google-common-collect-immutablesortedset-toimmutablesortedset.md

 $  jar tf target/<jar-filename>.jar | grep META-INF/services/
 ```

-Assuming our processor class is `org.ihq.MyAutoclass`, then the output should resemble below
+Assuming our processor class is `org.ihq.MyAutoclass`, this time the output should resemble below

 ```
 META-INF/services/